Skip to main content

 Authentication

-Every inbound request to a flow has to be tied to a principal — the caller identity the runtime keys state, resources, and request records by.
-The framework gives you a hook to verify whatever credentials your transport carries and return a principal.
+Every inbound request to a flow has to be tied to a principal: the caller identity the runtime keys state, resources, and request records by.
+The framework gives you a hook to attach a principal to a request.
 It does not store secrets, run OAuth, or look up users in your database.
 That stays on your side.

 The hook